stappersg/vBook/src/install/source.md

 [Rustup]: https://github.com/rust-lang/rustup
 [Rust website installation]: https://www.rust-lang.org/tools/install

 > vSMTP is compiled with the latest Rust Stable version.
-For stability and security raesons it is not recommended to run vSMTP with a Rust Beta or a Nightly compiler.
+For stability and security raesons it is not recommended to run vSMTP over a Rust Beta or a Nightly version.
 More information about Rust release can be founded [here].

 ### Checking dependencies